-The Saudi Arabia wealth management industry is developing rapidly, and to support that growth, firms need a sound and stable operation.
+The Saudi Arabia wealth management industry is rapidly advancing, and supporting that growth requires a sound and stable operation, backed by top-tier talent and technology.

-It really is an exciting time in the wealth managing space in the Kingdom.
+It truly is an exciting time in the wealth management sector in the Kingdom, a "golden age" it can be called.

-Led by Prince Mohammed bin Salman (MBS), the Kingdom is undergoing a dramatic economic transformation.
+Led by Prince Mohammed bin Salman (MBS), the Kingdom has undergone dramatic economic transformation.

 Heavily reliant on oil and gas export revenues, the country is ambitiously developing and diversifying all sectors of the economy, including tourism, real estate, entertainment, and financial services.

-Global firms like Brookfield Asset Management have recognized opportunity that comes with a presence in Saudi Arabia:
+While local, homegrown companies will certainly benefit, global firms like Brookfield Asset Management have recognized an opportunity with a presence in Saudi Arabia:

 “We want to be at the heart of the Kingdom as it grows.”